An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • + PARENT EDUCATION

 Trinity is dedicated to educating parents as well as children.
-Many opportunities occur throughout the year.
-MyTrinity, a password-protected online portal, includes a wide variety of information and tools for parents.
-The Administration plans numerous parent education events through the course of the year, most of which are noted on the School Calendar.
+The Administration plans numerous parent education events through the course of the year, which are noted on the School Calendar.

 • + PARENT VISITS

-• Classroom time is for uninterrupted teaching.
+Classroom time is for uninterrupted teaching.
 Messages to your child or your child’s teacher and forgotten articles are to be left at Reception for delivery by the Receptionist at the appropriate time.
-Please do not walk down to the classroom to deliver such materials as this might disrupt instruction.
+Do not walk down to the classroom to deliver such materials as this might disrupt instruction.

 • + PARKING

-Do not park in the covered carpool lane, which is a fire lane.
-Do not park in the Visitor Parking Lot.
-Please park only in marked spaces.
+Do not park in the covered carpool lane, which is a fire lane, or in the Visitor Parking Lot.
+Park only in marked spaces.
 If marked spaces are full, you may park on the right-hand side of Trinity’s perimeter road, being mindful so that carpool is not obstructed.
 Some all-school events result in a full parking lot.
 Please park safely and conservatively during such times.
 Off-site parking will be utilized for some events.
 There are a few 20-minute parking spaces in the parent lot near the front steps.

-In a community of Trinity’s size, it is to be expected that several community members may have small businesses or offer services for which they wish to advertise to the Trinity Community.
+Community members may have small businesses or offer services for which they wish to advertise to the Trinity Community.
 However, Trinity-sponsored communications methods and publications such as school email addresses, directories, website, e-newsletter, etc., should be used solely for school-related matters by and among members of the Trinity School community.
 Utilizing these communication methods and the information they contain for any other purpose is unauthorized.
-As a policy, the School does not promote outside events, fundraising initiatives, organizations, or businesses.
+The School does not promote outside events, fundraising initiatives, organizations, or businesses.

 • + PERSONAL PROPERTY

 Trinity School respects each person’s human rights and possessions.
 Borrowing and lending are permissible, but students are continually reminded to be accountable.
 Damaging another person’s property or losing another’s possessions is violating that person’s rights.
 All damages or losses, whether accidental or not, will be acknowledged and reimbursement will be made by the individuals involved.
-Trinity School reserves the right to inspect all lockers and backpacks should it be deemed necessary.
-Special instructions are supplied to the Fifth and Sixth Graders for their use of MacBook Air computers.
+Trinity School reserves the right to inspect all cubbies and backpacks should it be deemed necessary.

 • + PLAYGROUND